bmaso/osm-games/content/bowling/index.md

 * **a strike frame**.
 The frame's workflow terminates with the first normal throw a strike, the second normal throw unused, and both bonus throws used (ie, not unused)
 * **a spare frame**.
-The frame's workflow terminates with both normal throws used and with a sum of points totalling 10, the first bonus throw used and the second bonus throw unused.
+The frame's workflow terminates with both normal throws used and with all pins knocked down, the first bonus throw not unused and the second bonus throw unused.
 * **a scratch frame**.
-The frame's workflow terminates with both noraml throws used and with a sum of points totalling less that 10, and both bonus throws unused.
+The frame's workflow terminates with both noraml throws used and with not all pins knocked down, and both bonus throws unused.

 ```puml
 @startuml